bmnascimento/iromo/docs/project_brief.md

 *   **Topic Content Files:**
     *   Each topic's primary text content is stored in a separate plain text file (e.g., `.txt`).
-    *   All text files reside in a dedicated data directory: `iromo_data/text_files/`.
+    *   All text files reside within a `text_files/` subdirectory inside each collection folder (e.g., `MyCollection/text_files/`).
     *   Files are named using UUIDs (e.g., `abcdef12-3456-7890-abcd-ef1234567890.txt`) to prevent naming conflicts and simplify linking.
 *   **SQLite Database (`iromo.sqlite`):**
+    *   Each collection has its own `iromo.sqlite` database file located at the root of the collection folder (e.g., `MyCollection/iromo.sqlite`).
-    *   Serves as the central hub for metadata, KT structure, extraction information, and future features (search indexes, statistics).
+    *   This database serves as the central hub for metadata, KT structure, extraction information, and future features for that specific collection.
-    *   **Key Tables:**
+    *   **Key Tables (within each collection's database):**
-        *   `schema_migrations`: Tracks applied database schema migrations.
+        *   `schema_migrations`: Tracks applied database schema migrations for this collection's database.
             *   `version` (TEXT, PRIMARY KEY): Filename of the migration script.
             *   `applied_at` (TIMESTAMP): When the migration was applied.
         *   `topics`: Stores information about each piece of knowledge.